jamescardona11/blog-posts/side-projects/building-a-side-project-part1.md

 The truth is I don't have a strong answer for this, but the reality is that you can find ideas everywhere.
 Here are some tips to find ideas:
-- The first place to start is what problems are you facing in your daily life?
+- The first place to start is what problems are you facing in your daily life.
 - Follow people who are building side projects, you can find a lot of inspiration.
 - Don't be afraid to look for inspiration in other projects, you can improve it, make it better, or more easy to use.
 - If you are looking to change your developer career, you can start with a small project.